Lyme Brain Fog and Anxiety: When Symptoms Are Misdiagnosed

 Relying on those signs alone can lead to missed diagnoses.

-Taken together, her symptoms—psychiatric distress, cognitive dysfunction, and orthostatic intolerance—matched patterns I have seen repeatedly in patients whose brain fog and anxiety reflect a systemic illness rather than a primary psychiatric condition.
+Taken together, her symptoms—psychiatric distress, cognitive dysfunction, and orthostatic intolerance—matched patterns seen in patients whose brain fog and anxiety reflect a systemic illness rather than a primary psychiatric condition.

 A Turning Point When the Diagnosis Changed